 Avoid strenuous activity for about two days after your procedure, as sweat and increased blood pressure can cause your tattoo to swell and ooze.

 Keep the area of your cosmetic tattoo clean and use a blotting motion (rather than scrubbing or wiping) to put ointment on the area.
 Your tattoo may scab slightly, but try to avoid picking at or bothering the area.
 Just like any other injury, avoid chemicals that could irritate your cosmetic tattoo until it has completely healed.
 Cosmetic tattoo artists recommend avoiding direct sunlight (and wearing sunscreen as a precaution), strenuous activity, swimming, steam rooms, hot tubs, soaking in bathtubs, and otherwise aggravating your cosmetic tattoo.
+We recommend you stay away from places such as health clubs and airports/airplanes the first 24 hours because of the high levels of bacteria.
 Also no makeup should be worn on the tattooed area 1 week after your treatment.
 If mascara is to be worn, it should be a new tube.

 Taking care of your skin before and after your cosmetic tattooing procedure is of the utmost importance.
-For more information on caring for your cosmetic tattoo, talk to your doctor or contact Dermillusion – your Minneapolis experts in cosmetic tattooing!
+For more information on caring for your cosmetic tattoo, talk to your doctor or contact Dermillusion – your Minnesota and Arizona experts in cosmetic tattooing!